travis-ci/dpl/README.md

 	The files will be uploaded to Bintray under the gems folder.
 	2. All files under build/docs.
 The files will be uploaded to Bintray under the docs folder.

-	Note: Regular expressions defined as part of the includePattern and excludePattern properties must be wrapped with brackets. */
+	Note: Regular expressions defined as part of the includePattern property must be wrapped with brackets. */

 	"files":
 		[